thiskevinwang/coffee-code-climb/content/blog/2020/07/26/database.md

 ---
-title: "PostgreSQL Atomicity and Idempotency For Dummies"
+title: "Atomicity and Idempotency For Dummies"
 date: "2020-07-26T13:07:20.934Z"
 description: "Some notes, observations, and SQL snippets in PostgreSQL"
 tags: ["database", "postgres", "sql", "atomicity", "idempotence"]